sudosu404/tailnet-lib/docs/content/docs/getting-started.md

 #### Edit the configuration file

 1. Set your authkey in the file `/config/tsdproxy.yaml`.
-2. Change yout docker host if your are not using the socket.
+2. Change your docker host if you are not using the socket.
 3. restart the service.

 ```bash